cristovomgirodo/Vectors-in-the-Plane-and-in-Space/README.md

 ### [vectorB]: vectorB[xB,yB]
 ### [vectorC]: vectorC[xC,yC]

-### To any values attribute to the [Components]: xA, yA, xB, yB, xC, yC, xD, and yD by users.
+### To any values attribute to the [Components]: xA, yA, xB, yB, xC, and yC by users.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### The vectors: A, B, C and D in the Space